cef62/design-system-coverage-jsday-2025/slides.md

 And all of this happens in a web worker.

-So, the whole DS visual coverage is non-blocking.
+So, the whole DS visual coverage doesn't lock the main browser's thread.

-This is how we Preply calculate the coverage every 5 minute, on all the users connected, independently from what they are doing, independently from their device, also on feature phones.
+This is how we at Preply calculates the coverage every 5 minute, on all the users connected, independently from what they are doing, independently from their device, also on feature phones.
 More or less, this happen ~300/400K times/day.

 Well, there's more to tell...
-We involved Massimiliano Mantione (yes the one who talkes yesterday about the cost of abstractions), who is a former Google Chrome engineer, to help us optimizing the performances even more.
+We involved Massimiliano Mantione (yes the one who talked yesterday about the cost of abstractions), who is a former Google Chrome engineer, to help us optimizing the performances even more.
 Thanks to his suggestions:
 1. The array is not bidimensional anymore.
 A monodimensional array optimizes accessing the memory, because there's just one step to find the pixel, instead of two
 2. We use typed arrays to reduce the memory footprint
 3. We refactored our code to be branch-free as much as possible: removing branches (if conditions) allows V8 to translate JS almost to C++, with all the performance benefits.